xigxog/kubefox/docs/quickstart.md

 ## Prerequisites

-Ensure that the following tools are installed for this quick start:
+Ensure that the following tools are installed for this quickstart:

 - [Docker](https://docs.docker.com/engine/install/) - A container toolset and
   runtime used to build KubeFox components' OCI images and run a local